Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_tuple.md

     ```

 ### Using Asterisk *
-If the number of variables is less than the number of values, you can add an * to the variable name and the values will be assigned to the variable as a list:
+If the number of variables is less than the number of values, you can add an * to the variable name and the values will be assigned to the variable as a list.

 **Code Example**
 === "Jac"